build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 6.4.
 In the first Event rule that we created we are looking for the **GuardDuty-Event-EC2-MaliciousIPCaller** event.
 Create a second event rule to look for the **GuardDuty-Event-IAMUser-MaliciousIPCaller** finding and send an email notification for that as well.

+> This finding will not show up, its primarily there to practice creating the resources.

 ```